-- RG 000.24 For the purpose of this guide a research report is defined as general advice that: - (a) is in writing, audio, video or other electronic format; - (b) includes an express or implicit opinion or recommendation about named or readily identifiable financial products or classes of financial products; and - (c) is intended to be, or could reasonably be regarded as being intended to be, distributed (whether directly or indirectly) to clients or potential clients. - RG 000.25 It does not include any of the following: - (a) personal advice; - (b) general advice that is provided only to an individual or small number of related clients (e.g. a family); - (c) general advice that is provided only to related bodies corporate of the licensee; and - (d) advice that is merely a restatement, summary or extract of another research report that has already been distributed (whether by the licensee or another person), provided it is clear that: - (i) the advice is a restatement, summary or extract of another report; - (ii) readers are directed to who prepared the original research and, if available, how readers may obtain it. - RG 000.26 See RG 79, Table 1 for examples of research reports.
+RG 264.24 For the purpose of this guide a research report is defined as general advice that:

+- (a) is in writing, audio, video or other electronic format; - (b) includes an express or implicit opinion or recommendation about named or readily identifiable financial products or classes of financial products; and - (c) is intended to be, or could reasonably be regarded as being intended to be, distributed (whether directly or indirectly) to clients or potential clients. - RG 264.25 It does not include any of the following: - (a) personal advice; - (b) general advice that is provided only to an individual or small number of related clients (e.g. a family); - (c) general advice that is provided only to related bodies corporate of the licensee; - (d) a restatement of a listed company announcement; and - (e) advice that is merely a restatement, summary or extract of another research report that has already been distributed (whether by the licensee or another person), provided it is clear that: - (i) the advice is a restatement, summary or extract of another report; - (ii) readers are directed to who prepared the original research and, if available, how readers may obtain it. - RG 264.26 See RG 79, Table 1 for examples of research reports.